 Chapter Fifty-five

 “I’m sorry, miss,” the guard said, holding up a hand.
-“All access to the Court of Gods is forbidden at the moment.”
+“All access to the Court of Gods is forbidden.”

 Vivenna ground her teeth.
 “This is unacceptable,” she said.
 “I’m to report to the Goddess Allmother at once!
 Can’t you see how many Breaths I hold?
-I’m not someone you can just stop and turn away!”
+I’m not someone you can just turn away!”

 The guards remained firm.
-There were a good two dozen of them at the gates, turning away anyone who tried to enter.
+There were a good two dozen of them at the gates, forbidding anyone who tried to enter.
 Breaths or no Breaths, it appeared that Vivenna was no exception.

 She turned away.
 Whatever Vasher had done inside the night before, he’d apparently caused quite a stir.
 People clustered around the gateway to the Court, demanding answers, asking if something was wrong.
-Vivenna made her way through them.
+Vivenna made her way back through them, leaving the gates behind.

 Go to the side, Nightblood said.
 Vasher never asks if he can enter.
 He just goes in.